Stress fractures are small incomplete fractures that often involve the metatarsal shafts. They are caused by repetitive weight-bearing stress.

 Diagnosis of Stress Fractures

-Standard x-rays are recommended but may be normal until a callus forms 2 to 3 weeks after the injury.
+Standard radiographs are recommended but may be normal initially.
 Technetium diphosphonate bone scanning or MRI may be necessary for early diagnosis.
-Women with stress fractures of the proximal femur or pelvis may have undiagnosed osteopenia and may require additional testing (eg, dual-energy x-ray absorptiometry.)
+Women with stress fractures of the proximal femur or pelvis may have undiagnosed osteoporosis and may require additional testing (eg, dual-energy x-ray absorptiometry.)

 Treatment of Stress Fractures

-Treatment includes cessation of weight bearing, for example, on the involved foot (in case patients have a metatarsal stress fracture), and use of crutches.
+Treatment includes cessation of weight bearing, for example, on the involved foot (eg, metatarsal stress fracture), and use of crutches.
 Although casting is sometimes used, a wooden shoe or other commercially available supportive shoe or boot is preferable to casting to avoid muscle atrophy.
-Healing can take anywhere from 6 to 12 weeks.
+Immobilization duration varies but is typically maintained for 6 weeks (1).